smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 ### 1.&nbsp;&nbsp; Pointers to non-array data

-This section discusses the distinction between `const`ness of pointer and `const`ness of data that is not a traditional array.
-"Non-array pointers" includes pointers to fundamental types (such as `char` and `int`) as well as objects, including container objects such as vectors, lists, and maps.
+This section discusses the distinction between `const`ness of pointer and `const`ness of non-array data, both in the context of pointer declarations.
+"Non-array data" includes both fundamental types and objects (including container objects such as vectors, lists, and maps).

-There are four permutations of pointer `const`ness and data `const`ness, and each permutation is due to a specific form of declaration based on where the keyword `const` is placed.
+There are four permutations of pointer `const`ness and data `const`ness in the context of pointer declarations, and each permutation is due to a specific form of declaration based on where the keyword `const` is placed.
 Listing A illustrates the four forms with a separate pointer variable declared using each form.

 **Note:** The `const` keyword in a variable declaration is part of what is called the [_cv-qualifier-sequence_](https://timsong-cpp.github.io/cppwp/n4659/dcl.ptr#1).